yohans-kasaw/music_typing/frontend/README.md

-# Music Lyrics Typing Practice Web App

-Welcome to the Music Lyrics Typing Practice Web App!
-This project aims to provide an engaging way to improve your typing skills by practicing with music lyrics.

-## Overview

-This open-source web application allows users to practice typing using music lyrics.
-The front end is built using React with Vite, and the back end will be developed using Go.

-## Features

-- Practice typing with a variety of music lyrics
-- Search Select songs to practice typing, and stream the song while typing
-- and more to come!

-## Current Status

-- Front-end work has been started.
-- Backend development is yet to begin.
-Currently, we are using the public folder to simulate backend responses.

-## Future Work

-- Build the backend system using Go.
-- Display and Track user progress and statistics.

-## Getting Started

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.